Hardware and OSs

 - srchx - content searching through disparate plain-text sources

 - alias-gen and exec-cmd - for all sorts of aliasing and shortcuts

 - bitpocket - file synchronization and backup, along with plain rsync

-- GnuPG - encryption and signing
+- GnuPG - PGP encryption, signing and authentication

 - nnn - occasional file management, otherwise basic UNIX shell

 - ssg - Static site generator for this blog